-Indeed there was a call for tougher measures to deal with those who challenge law and order, endorsing the slogans of the National Front the numbers or the ability to fight as hard as these young The Hungarian Revolution of 1956 was a watershed in unrest in Hungary leading up to the revolution of October; the formation of workers and peasants councils, a glorious flowering of genuine proletarian revolution; the street fighting; and the eventual crushing of the revolution.
+Indeed there was a call for tougher measures to deal with those who challenge law and order, endorsing the slogans of the National Front

+'The young workers were the power of the revolution.
+The students began it, but when it developed they did not have the numbers or the ability to fight as hard as these young workers."

+The Hungarian Revolution of 1956 was a watershed in socialist history.